Home » Uncategorized » Why do you need Geotextile Fabric under Permeable Paving?

 How does Geofabric help with Permeable Paving?

-Firstly, the absorption properties can help on steep sites where (in heavy rain events) water will be moving downhill under the permeable pavement, as the geofabric will help wick excess water out of the subgrade, helping to minimise disturbance to the subgrade due to the movement of water.
-And the fabric also helps stabilise the fine surface subgrade material in contact with the geofab.
-And as with any pavement, preventing degradation of the subgrade structure is the key to long term pavement stability.
+Firstly, the absorption properties can help on steep sites where (in heavy rain events) water will be moving downhill under the permeable pavement, as the geofabric will help wick excess water out of the subgrade, helping to minimize disturbance to the subgrade due to the movement of water.
+The fabric also helps stabilize the fine surface subgrade material in contact with the geofab.
+As with any pavement, preventing degradation of the subgrade structure is the key to long-term pavement stability.

-On reactive clay soils, it is often necessary to install subsurface drainage to minimise the build up of excess water.
+On reactive clay soils, it is often necessary to install subsurface drainage to minimize the build-up of excess water.
 In a “traditional” subsurface drain, the drainage trench is lined with geofabric before being backfilled with free-draining material.
-But with a permeable pavement on clay soil, the entire pavement area is free-draining material!
+But with permeable pavement on clay soil, the entire pavement area is a free-draining material!
 So in order to maximise the performance of the subsurface drainage the entire subgrade under the permeable pavement should be lined with geotextile fabric.
 That way, clay silt cannot be carried into the drainage with the passage of water.

 Is Geofabric the secret to successful Permeable Paving?

-The correct use of geotextile fabric under permeable paving is just one of the many little nuances that needs to be done right in setting up for a structurally sound permeable pavement.
+The correct use of geotextile fabric under permeable paving is just one of the many little nuances that need to be done right in setting up for a structurally sound permeable pavement.